Pandemic Orders and industry requirements are regularly updated

 - Use, and ask delivery drivers and contractors to use, electronic paperwork where possible to minimise physical interaction.
 Where possible, set up alternatives to requiring signatures.
 For instance, see whether a confirmation email or a photo of the loaded or unloaded goods can be accepted as proof of delivery or collection, as applicable.

-- Employers should ask contractors and labour hire businesses to provide copies of their coronavirus (COVID-19) management plans.
-This may provide employers with information about contract and labour hire employees' knowledge and awareness of coronavirus (COVID-19), hygiene measures and ways to prevent the virus from spreading.
+- Employers should ask contractors and labour hire businesses to provide copies of their COVID-19 management plans.
+This may provide employers with information about contract and labour hire employees' knowledge and awareness of COVID-19, hygiene measures and ways to prevent the virus from spreading.

 Communication and employee welfare

 Employers must consult with employees and any HSRs on matters related to health or safety that directly affect, or are likely to directly affect them, so far as reasonably practicable.
 Employers should also:

-- maintain regular and ongoing communication with employees on how coronavirus (COVID-19) is being managed at the workplace and what controls are being put in place
+- maintain regular and ongoing communication with employees on how COVID-19 is being controlled at the workplace and what controls are being put in place

 - provide information to employees in a format that they can readily understand, for example, in their own language, and in multiple formats, for example, email, posters and verbal, including employees on leave, contractors and casual employees

 - ensure there are contingency plans in place for staff replacement when necessary

 - provide documented information to family, potential visitors, labour hire staff, contractors and others

-What to do if an employee has coronavirus (COVID-19)
+What to do if an employee has COVID-19

 Employers should establish a response plan and procedure for suspected and confirmed cases, which should include the following: